LandSurroundedByWater/push_swap/README.md

 This was so fun and fascinating project.
 I tried to find out my own algorithm and wayt o do sorting.
 First I tried to analyze stack given so that I have as much information I need to start sorting.
 I tried to find out the longest increasing subsequence i.e. calculated from smallest node how many nodes are allready in order.
 That was not easy and I used algorithm which flags those nodes depended how big the stack is.
 Then I moved rest to stack B and startes to piut every node back one by one by calculating the "cheapest" node which I could move back.
 I'm quite happy of my final result!

+EDIT: Minor mistake in code, it gives an error even if there is no arguments.
+I should just exit program.